We continuously accept applications from sewists and leatherworkers who want to work with us!

 Health and Safety:

-Our workshop requires all staff to wear masks when serving customers.
+Our workshop requires all staff to wear masks.
+We encourage employees to be fully vaccinated.
 Our Covid policy changes as Covid rates and mandates change and we consult with all employees before changing our precautions.
 You can view our policies in this blog post.

 Proper safety equipment is available in the studio including a variety of gloves, eye protection, sounds protection, first aid supplies, anti-fatigue mats, 3M respirators (for redyes), and a contained glue/fume house.